neijrr/nextcloud_passwords_handbook_ru/Users/Browser-Extension/Account-Settings.md

 ##### Delete an account
 Close the account details form if open by clicking on the account name.
-Click the "🗑" next to the account name to delete it.
+Click the "🗑" icon next to the account name to delete it.